wai-blue/bladeerp-docs/Modules/Warehouse/Stockrooms/Models/Package.md

 ## Introduction

-Evidence of all existing stockrooms packages.
+Evidence of all existing stockrooms packages related with specific units.

 Following packages should be predefined in our system:
 * **Each (EA)**: This is a generic unit of measurement used for individual items or products.
 It's often used for items that are sold or counted one by one, such as electronics, tools, or consumer goods.